-Squalamine is an anti-angiogenic small molecule with a novel intracellular mechanism of action, that counteracts not only Vascular Endothelial Growth Factor but also other angiogenic growth factors including Platelet Derived Growth Factor ("PDGF") and basic Fibroblast Growth Factor.
-Recent clinical evidence has shown PDGF to be an additional target for the treatment of Wet Age-related Macular Degeneration ("Wet-AMD").
-Using an intravenous formulation in over 250 patients in Phase I and Phase II trials for the treatment of Wet-AMD, Squalamine demonstrated safety and biologic effect in both early stage and advanced Wet-AMD.
+Squalamine is a small molecule anti-angiogenic drug with a novel intracellular mechanism of action.
+The drug acts against the development of aberrant neovascularization by inhibiting multiple protein growth factors of angiogenesis, including vascular endothelial growth factor (VEGF), platelet-derived growth factor (PDGF) and basic fibroblast growth factor (protein growth factor (protein

 Ohr reformulated Squalamine for ophthalmic indications from an intravenous infusion ("IV") to a topical eye drop.
+Preclinical testing has demonstrated that the eye drop formulation is both safe to optical tissues and achieves in excess of target anti-angiogenic concentrations in the tissues of the back of the eye.
 The Company plans on advancing its clinical Wet-AMD program with the novel topical formulation.
 The topical formulation is designed for enhanced uptake to the back of the eye and decreased potential for side effects.
 The previous IV formulation had been awarded fast track status and a Special Protocol Assessment for a Phase III registration study from the U.S. Food and Drug Administration ("FDA").